skelouse/capstone-stock-analysis/README.md

 <p>
 Do you want to GET RICH QUICK?
 Going this route has many heartaches, and decsision trees to traverse such as.
     <ul>
-        <li>Drop some sparse columns, or fill the missing data with 0?</li>  <li>Do you one hot encode an analyst saying "BUY", "HOLD", or map numerical values to each of the given features?</li> <li>What if there are irregularties in the price data you have, how do you fix them?</li></ul>  All of these and more are valid questions we had to answer, and have a direct effect on the predictions of our networks.
-If in the end our predictions do gain profits we will become market movers, and eventually the market will work out the methods we are using to predict.</p>
+        <li>Drop some sparse columns, or fill the missing data with 0?</li>  <li>Do you <a href="https://hackernoon.com/what-is-one-hot-encoding-why-and-when-do-you-have-to-use-it-e3c6186d008f">one hot encode</a> an analyst saying "BUY", "HOLD", or map numerical values to each of the given features?</li> <li>What if there are irregularties in the price data you have, how do you fix them?</li></ul>  All of these and more are valid questions we had to answer, and have a direct effect on the predictions of our networks.
+If in the end our predictions do gain profits we will become <a href="https://cryptohustle.com/market-makers-vs-market-movers/#:~:text=Market%20movers%20are%20traders%20or,that%20can%20influence%20price%20action.">market movers</a>, and eventually the market will work out the methods we are using to predict.</p>
 <p>
-Our data was scraped using Selenium from an investment firm consisting of analyst opinions performance statistics, prices, and company information for 7000+ stock symbols from August, 9th of 2019 to present.
+Our data was scraped using Selenium from an investment firm consisting of analyst opinions, performance statistics, prices, and company information for 7000+ stock symbols from August, 9th of 2019 to present.
 Although after cleaning our data, and dropping irregularties we end with roughly 2000 symbols.</p>

-<p>We are predicting time series data, so we have to define things such as the number of days to predict the next with.
+<p>We are predicting <a href="https://towardsdatascience.com/how-to-predict-a-time-series-part-1-6d7eb182b540">time series data</a>, so we have to define things such as the number of days to predict the next with.
 The data is then transformed into multiple matrices of X_data correlating to y_targets.
 The X_data being all of the data from n day(s) before, and the y_targets being the data we are trying to predict.
 If one wanted to know the information two days ahead they would have to predict all of the data for one day then use the predicted data to predict the next, or structure the data in such a way where one day is being used to predict two.</p>

 <p>Our first networks had infinite loss due to predicting everything as 0, so we had to devise a method for creating the best network to use on the data.
 There are few `plug-and-play` methods for tuning neural networks, and especially tuning Time Series predicting networks.
 The method we did find was a Hyperband from <a href="https://keras-team.github.io/keras-tuner/">kerastuner</a>.
 The Hyperband takes a build function and inside of the build function one can use a Hyperband choice function which reports back to the Hyperband what effect a given quotient had on the validation loss of the network.
-Our custom tuner can tune items such as:
+Our **NetworkTuner** can tune items such as:
 <ul>
     <li>n_input (number of days to use in the prediction)</li>
     <li>Columns (which of the given columns to use in the prediction)</li>